There’s More Than One Way Home

 That was when I made my mistake.
 All I had to do was to go with him.

-Jack would have been obsessed by the coincidence if he’d stayed: he usually had a helper in the classroom whose name was Candy, but I’d given her the day off.
+Jack would have been obsessed by the coincidence if he’d stayed: he usually had a personal aide in the classroom whose name was Candy, but I’d given her the day off.

 Ecologist Candy was very young, with a pert nose and blonde hair that danced in the wind.
 She was also tragically unequipped with either microphone or baseball bat, and so she, too, had to shout if she wanted to be heard by all three classes in attendance.
 Still, she lectured passionately about our overuse of pesticides and preservatives, our failure to recycle and to compost, our essential heartlessness.
 She was addressing the earth’s last hope: the generation that must call forth unprecedented wheat from the fields, must sew closed the gash in the ozone layer, and finally harness the power of the sun.